Xalaxis/FTBOmnia-Docker/README.md

 It automatically downloads the Creeperhost modpack installer, configures it to download the requested version and then executes it.
 Afterwards it starts the server using the recommended configuration of 4GB of RAM.

 Images are available on Docker at wolfrazu/ftb-omnia.
-For specific versions, use tags like wolfrazu/ftb-omnia:1.2.0.
-Alternatively :latest should always be the latest version of the pack.
+For specific versions, use set the environment variable VERSION to whichever version of the pack you want:

+## Example versions

+* LATEST (Automatically download the latest version available) - Default
+* 50 = 1.3.0
+* 48 = 1.2.0
+* 46 = 1.1.0

 This is my first public container, so if you have any suggestions feel free to submit a pull request or issue :)